 Celebrating our past

-In 2022, Harrow School will celebrate 450 years since Queen Elizabeth I granted a charter to John Lyon to build a School on Harrow Hill.
-This will be an opportunity for us to reflect on four and a half centuries of tradition and excellence and to look forward to a future of greater innovation and scholarship and an environment fit for the 21st century.
+This year, Harrow School will celebrate 450 years since Queen Elizabeth I granted a charter to John Lyon to build a School on Harrow Hill.
+This is an opportunity for us to reflect on four and a half centuries of tradition and excellence and to look forward to a future of greater innovation and scholarship and an environment fit for the 21st century.

 450 years on, we follow in the footsteps of the Giants of Old, from our founding benefactor himself to Lord Byron, Anthony Ashley Cooper, 7th Earl of Shaftesbury, Jawaharlal Nehru, King Hussein of Jordan, Sir Winston Churchill and the many distinguished Harrovians in all fields of endeavour today.